 Town Clerks »

-The day to day work of the Council is carried out by the Clerks to the Council, Mrs Claire Boyne (Town Clerk) and Mr Charlie Middleton (Deputy Town Clerk).
-You can visit them at the Town Hall between 9.00am and 1.00pm, but telephone calls will be answered up till close of business at 4.00pm.
+The day to day work of the Council is carried out by the Clerks to the Council, Claire Boyne (Town Clerk) and Charlie Middleton (Deputy Town Clerk).
+Candice Turner is the Administration Assistant.
+You can visit them at the Town Hall between 9.00am and 1.00pm, but telephone calls will be answered up until close of business at 4.00pm.
 Problems can be discussed and planning applications considered, some archive material can be found at the Town Hall, but most of the archives are lodged with the Records Office in Lowestoft.

 Meeting Dates »